Cray Performance Analysis Tool¶

 After these modules have been loaded, subsequent compiler invocations (

-ftn) will automatically insert necessary hooks for profiling.
+ftn) will automatically insert all necessary hooks for profiling.

-You can then run your application as normal, the profiling information will be written to the standard output.
+You can then run your application as you would normally.
+The profiling information will be written to the standard output.

 perftools-lite-events: event profile (tracing)